GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

-# Data Tokenization PoC Using Dataflow/Beam 2.6 and DLP API
+# Data Tokenization PoC Using Dataflow/Beam 2.6 & DLP API

-This solution deidentify sensitive data by using data flow and DLP API.
+This solution deidentify sensitive PII data by using data flow and DLP API.
+Solution reads an encrypted CSV or text file from GCS and output to GCS and Big Query Table.
 Some example use cases:
 Example:1 (Fully Structure using DLP Table Object)
 A CSV file containing columns like 'user_id' , 'password', 'account_number', 'credit_card_number' etc, this program can be used to deidentify all or subset of the columns.
 Example:2 (Semi Structured Data)